 There are no historic districts within the core of Gert Town, however the neighborhood fabric should be preserved and the inclusion of new construction should address these issues.
-The proposed within the school.
-Linking the arts and the indicated in the drawings should draw from the traditional New Orleans architectural vocabulary.
+The proposed architectural styles for new construction as indicated in the drawings should draw from the traditional New Orleans architectural vocabulary.